McDonald's advertising: Controversies

 In 2013, McDonald's encountered controversy around negative racial stereotypes when the fast-food restaurant tested one of its ads in Germany for the resident Mexican population.
 The title of the commercial was Los Wochos, a made-up word for the Spanish translation of the word 'week' (Woche) in German.
 The commercial went on to say, "When you turn ketchup into 'salsa picante', your buddy into a 'muchacho' and your burger into 'chili con carne', that means The Wochos are here.
 Olé."
 The problem was that not all of these terms are of Mexican origin; rather, "olé" is a typical expression of southern Spain, while the Latin Times claimed that chili con carne is a Texan dish.

-In December 29, 2016, McDonald's Malaysian issue a statement that said only certified halal cakes are allowed inside its restaurants nationwide.
+In December 29, 2016, McDonald's Malaysia issue a statement that said only certified halal cakes are allowed inside its restaurants nationwide.

 In 2015, McDonald's met further controversy around Mexican stereotypes when it attempted to promote its McBurrito in Mexico.
 The advertisement was a picture of the burrito with the words, "Tamales are a thing of the past.
 McBurrito Mexicana also comes wrapped."
 The ad was revealed just a day after la Día de la Candelaria (Candlemas, 2 February), a holiday many celebrate with eating tamales, a traditional Mexican dish eaten during most holidays.
 The Tex-Mex burrito was perceived by many as an insult to one of Mexico's most traditional and popular meals.

 In 2019, McDonald's pulled out of an advertisement deal with an American comedy podcast, Your Mom's House podcast.
 The reason cited for ending the deal was due to a portion of the podcast being dedicated to clips honoring, "Cool Guys".
 The primary clip that provoked McDonald's, now known as the "Uncle Terry" clip, showing a nude man reviewing and using various sex toys to completion.
 Following the initial controversy, McDonald's garnered outrage from various LGBTQIA+ groups for not being inclusive enough to sexually explorative demographics.
 This outrage resulted in McDonald's returning the advertisement deal to Your Mom's House podcast after only a few weeks.

 Also in 2019, McDonald's Portugal promoted a sundae for Halloween with advertising that dubbed it "Sundae Bloody Sundae".
 This generated controversy on social networks in the British-Irish territories due to the name's connotation with the Bloody Sunday massacre in 1972.
 McDonald's issued an apology for "any offense or distress" and withdrew its promotions.
 "Bloody Sunday" is a name that commemorates the day in 1972 on which 26 unarmed protesters in Derry, Northern Ireland, were shot by British soldiers during "the Troubles", a domestic conflict in Northern Ireland during the late 20th century.
 This resulted in 14 deaths.
 McDonald's said it was intended as a local promotion of Halloween and not intended to insult anyone.